vincentleeuwen/python-cooking-with-objects/README.md

 ### 3. Create a pizzeria

+- create a file `__init__.py`.
+The __init__.py files are required to make Python treat the directories as containing packages, and enable you to import modules inside a directory;
 - create a file `pizzeria.py`

-### 4. Require the waiter in the pizzeria
+### 4. Import the waiter in the pizzeria

 - at the top of `pizzeria.py` add `from waiter import Waiter` to include the Waiter class.

 ### 5. Make a instance of the waiter in the pizzeria

 A instance is when we create a object from a class.
 You can create a object by calling the constructor method, `Waiter()`, and by default it takes no arguments.

 - Create a new instance of `Waiter` and assign it to a variable `w = Waiter()`